W4H33D/HACK-NOTES/TryHackMe/Advent of Cyber 1 (2019) Notes.md

 ![image](https://user-images.githubusercontent.com/85181215/134768400-165f86ed-0cc8-45a0-bdcc-174283dfbac1.png)

-This code is written on windows so the path are in windows format and exiftool give you some problem also so if your linux machine have exiftool install so use `os` function to call that.
+This code is written on windows so the path are in windows format and exiftool give you some problem also so if your linux machine have exiftool install so use `os` function to call that and modify the code accordingly

 ## Task 22 [Day 17] Hydra-ha-ha-haa